CodingItWrong/outsidein.dev/docs/react/5-writing-data.md

 > CypressError: Timed out retrying: Expected to find content: 'Sushi Place' but never did.

 We aren't displaying the restaurant on the page.
 This is because we aren't yet returning it properly from the resolved value.
 The Axios promise resolves to the Axios response object, but we want to return a promise that resolves to the record.
 We can do this by getting the response body:

-LOOK INTO WHY WE DIDN"T DO THIS BEFORE

 ```diff
    createRestaurant(name) {